2021 BC Lions season

 The 2021 BC Lions season was the 63rd season for the team in the Canadian Football League (CFL) and their 67th overall.
 The Lions failed to improve upon their 5–13 record from 2019 and were eliminated from playoff qualification on November 12, 2021, following a week 15 loss to the Calgary Stampeders.

 The 2021 CFL season was the first season with Rick Campbell as the team's head coach.
 Campbell will also perform general manager duties alongside co-general manager Neil McEvoy following the resignation of former general manager Ed Hervey.

 The Lions held their training camp at Hillside Stadium in Kamloops, British Columbia for the 11th consecutive season.

 An 18-game season schedule was originally released on November 20, 2020, but it was announced on April 21, 2021 that the start of the season would likely be delayed until August and feature a 14-game schedule.
 On June 15, 2021, the league released the revised 14-game schedule with regular season play beginning on August 5, 2021.

 Offseason

 General manager

-On October 16, 2020, the team's general manager, Ed Hervey, announced his resignation due to personal reasons.
+On October 16, 2020, the team's general manager, Ed Hervey, announced his resignation for personal reasons.
 There had been speculation that his departure from the organization was related to the grievance filed by starting quarterback Mike Reilly who was guaranteed $250,000 in 2020, despite the season being cancelled.
 However, this was never confirmed and the Lions eventually reached an agreement to re-structure Reilly's contract.

 On December 7, 2020, it was announced that head coach Rick Campbell and director of football operations Neil McEvoy were promoted to co-general managers.